fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 You can discuss the course and related topics in our dedicated group on Discord <a target='_blank' href='https://study.cs.helsinki.fi/discord/join/fullstack'>https://study.cs.helsinki.fi/discord/join/fullstack</a> and on Telegram: <a target='_blank' href='https://t.me/fullstackcourse'>https://t.me/fullstackcourse</a>.
 Discord has fullstack_general and part-specific (channel names with fullstack prefix) channels for course-related discussion.
 Note that Discord's <i>chat channel is not suitable for course-related discussions</i>.
 Please join the conversation!

+### How to ask help in Discord/Telegam

+When you ask for help for a problem in the Discord/Telegram group wour question shoul be as informative and precise as possible.
+If your question look like this

+> <i>Adding a new person does not work, could you help me with that?</i>

+it is quite likely that nobody will not bother to answer to you.
+The bug can be <i>anywhere</i>.

+A better question could be

+> <i> In the exercise 2.15 when I try to add a new person to the app, server responds to 403, despite the request looks ok to me.
+>
+> The code looks like this
+>
+> ```js
+>   // the relevant part of code is pasted here
+>   // code should contain several console.log statements for helping the debuging
+> ```
+>
+> The following gets printed to the console
+>
+> ```bash
+>   // data printed to console
+> ```
+>
+> The network tab looks like the following</i>
+>
+> [screen shot from the network console]
+>
+> All the code can be found here (a link to GitHub)

 ### Parts and completion

 Full Stack studies consist of the core course and multiple extensions.
 You can complete the studies in the extent of 5 to 14 credits.